Updated June 28, 2023

 What is SSRS ISNULL()?

-- Basically, an ISNULL() function in Microsoft’s SSRS is used to return a particular value if provided expression defines NULL.
-But in the case when the expression is NOT NULL, then this isnull() function will output the expression itself.
+- An ISNULL() function in Microsoft’s SSRS returns a particular value if provided expression defines NULL.
+But when the expression is NOT NULL, this ISNULL() function will output the expression itself.

-- There are several built-in dates, numeric, aggregate, and string functions in SQL Server, aiding in making our lives easier when queries are written.
-These functions in SQL are fragmented into various groups, and one of them is this system function SSRS ISNULL() that we will discuss here.
+- SQL Server has several built-in dates, numeric, aggregate, and string functions, aiding in making our lives easier when queries are written.
+These functions in SQL are fragmented into various groups, and one of them is the system function SSRS ISNULL(), which we will discuss here.

 The SQL server function ISNULL() allows the user to return an alternative value as output when an expression equates to NULL.